ALJI-1/mygoodfriendsEFC/exercises.md

 ---

 ## Exercise 1: Change Global Log Level
+- In AppWebApi AdminController throw an error in endpoint Environment so the catch clause is invoked and error is logged.
 - Edit `appsettings.json` to set `"Default": "Warning"` in the `Logging:LogLevel` section.
 - Run the application and verify that only warnings and errors are logged by all providers.